 The Clerk & Comptroller's vision is to be a world-class leader in customer service, employee satisfaction and standards of excellence.
 The strategic direction is to deliver outstanding service, be effective and efficient, and a great place to work.

 Palm Beach County's Fiscal Steward

-Clerk Bock's investment strategy produced $20.2 million in investment income for the County despite a down market and has reduced the Comptroller's operations budget by 20 percent over the past seven years.
+Clerk Bock’s investment strategy produced $34 million in investment income for the County during Fiscal Year 2018.
 Her strong reputation in the financial arena has resulted in requests from County Commissioners for financial analyses and trend reports necessary for effective decision-making and from other constitutional officers, the courts and community leaders for objective financial and performance audits.